 Tip: FREE Wednesdays 5pm-9pm.

 The Pointe-à-Callière museum is the other main “historical museum” in Montreal and highlights the history of the city from mainly an archaeological point of view.
 Lissette had been many years ago and had found it boring.
-We toured the museum for close to 2 hours and I have to admit I found it boring too.
+So we decided to come back and check it out.

 The museum also had a temporary exhibit on The Beatles (the rock band).
 The Beatles are great and I love their music but I found the exhibit, although enjoyable enough, inconsistent with the mission of the museum.
 Actually, the highlight of the museum for me is the observation point where you can good views over old Montreal.
 Overall however I was a bit disappointed by the museum.